 - For some people, the biggest challenge to address when they mix concrete will be lifting the product (it comes in bags that are heavy).
 When lifting, keep a straight back, bend your knees and cradle the load up against your torso (wear an old long-sleeved shirt and long pants).
-I also recommend wearing a back brace.
+Wear a back brace.

 - In the materials list below, you will see that #1, a coloring agent, is optional (since it pertains to decoration).
-I, myself am using a coloring agent in a stepping-stone project that I am working on currently.
-You can also apply a coloring agent to jazz up a concrete patio, so that the end product is more pleasing to the eye (unadorned concrete is rather plain).
+You can also apply a coloring agent to jazz up a concrete patio so that the end product is more pleasing to the eye (unadorned concrete is rather plain).

 - Wheelbarrow or tub in which to mix the concrete.